Takasu, Hokkaido: Economy

-Takasu has two other official town symbols – the marigold is the town flower, and mountain ash is the town tree.

-Domestic exchange program
+Education

+Takasu has two public elementary schools and one public junior high school operated by the town government, and one public high school operated by the Hokkaido Prefectural Board of Education.

 Takasu has a domestic school exchange program with Takashima Town in Nagasaki Prefecture.
 Since 1996 a delegation of ten students from each town visits the other, and stays with local families.
 The purpose of this domestic exchange program is to strengthen friendship and understanding between citizens in the two towns.

+Transportation

+Railways

+The Hokkaido Railway Company (JR Hokkaido) Hakodate Main Line passes through the southern end of the town near the Arashiyama Tunnel between Osamunai Station and Chikabumi Station, but there is no station within Takasu town limits.
+Konbun Station and Nagayama Station on the Sōya Main Line (both in Asahikawa City) are close to the town.